-Out in the hall, a young boy sat with his head hung low, his dark greasy hair covering his face.
-He picked at a strand hanging from a hole in his right pant knee and yanked until it came off.
-Then he twisted the piece around his forefinger and watched the end of it swell and redden.
-He knew he was in trouble but his fear was weakened with lack of concern.
+Out in the hall, a young boy sat with his head hung low, dark greasy hair falling over his face.
+He picked at a thread hanging from a hole in the right knee of his pants and yanked until it came off.
+Then he twisted the piece around his forefinger and watched the tip swell and redden.
+He knew he was in trouble, but his fear was weakened with lack of concern.

 “Come on, you.”
-Miss Ratchet marched toward him and pulled him up by the shoulder of his dirty denim jacket and shoved him ahead of her.
+Miss Ratchet marched toward him and pulled him up by the shoulder of his dirty denim jacket, then shoved him ahead of her.

-In the car, Miss Ratchet lit a cigarette and sucked in a long puff.
+In the car, she lit a cigarette and sucked in a long drag.
 Benedict faced forward in silence while, in his peripheral view, he could see her throw him angry glances every few seconds.